ESPToolKit/esp-eventbus/README.md

 ## Restrictions
 - Built and tested on ESP32 (Arduino-ESP32 and ESP-IDF) with FreeRTOS available; other MCUs/frameworks are unsupported.
 - Requires C++17 support and a FreeRTOS configuration that enables `xTaskGetCurrentTaskHandle` (Arduino + ESP-IDF do this by default).
-- Single EventBus instance manages its own worker task; if you construct multiple buses they each allocate their own queue/task resources.
+- Single ESPEventBus instance manages its own worker task; if you construct multiple buses they each allocate their own queue/task resources.

 ## Tests
 Unity tests run under PlatformIO: plug in an ESP32 dev board and execute `pio test -e esp32dev` from the repo root.
 The suite covers overflow policies, subscription caps, payload validation, and graceful shutdown.